opeik/tekken-handbook/Basics/Movement.md

 make attacks whiff while being relatively low risk.

 ### Stepping Correctly
-Generally speaking, you want to step "with" an attack; meaning you step the the direction the attack is going.
+Generally speaking, you want to step "with" an attack, meaning you step the direction the attack is going.
-For example: if the opponent's attack moves towards your right, you should sidestep right.
+For example, if the opponent's attack moves towards your right, you should sidestep right.
-There are exceptions to every rule in Tekken though: the Electric Wind God Fist, which is one of Kazuya's key attacks, requires you to step into the attack to make it whiff.
+There are exceptions to every rule in Tekken though: the Electric Wind God Fist, one of Kazuya's key attacks, requires you to step into the attack to make it whiff.

 The direction that you're stepping matters.
 Stepping attacks at random will more than likely cause you to get hit.
 Attacks in Tekken typically track well in one direction, but poorly to the other.
 Furthermore, characters generally have one side that a majority of their key attacks track poorly to.
 You can make a majority of your opponent's offensive options whiff by stepping to their weak side.
+Against Kazuya, sidestepping left negates a vast majority of his moveset.

 ### Mindgames